 Factory updates and service bulletins are complied with.
 This includes the transmission grub screw.

 Handling: Heavy and stable.
 Lean-out set for my particular more often used roads.
-Front tire will tend to somewhat follow any highway rain grooves, but there is no oscillation or plowing-about.
+Front tire will tend to somewhat follow any highway rain grooves, but there is no oscillation.
 Brakes are superb.
 Power is very considerable, and torque is rather prodigious.
-Leaning in curves in quite modest.
+Leaning in curves is quite modest.
 There is no need for added ballast in the sidecar (often done on some rigs to reduce wheel lifting on right turns), unless you are a beginner and wish to have such ballast.
 The chair wheel does NOT easily lift on this rig, this effect, often called Flying The Chair....which it is not unless very extreme...is easily controllable if you are driving quite briskly in turns.

 Fun little item (there are numerous fun little things....):

 I love camping, and Penny has done a lot of sidecar rig camping with me.
-Penny complained, and rightly so, some places we camped at had no camping table.
+Penny complained, and rightly so, that some places we camped at had no camping table.
 We really needed a place for our little stove, a cooking area, etc. After a bit of thinking, which included realizing that we never camp anyplace without removing things mounted on the rack on the sidecar trunk; or, if no such things, we always open the trunk, as that is where we keep our 'kitchen' items ....I made a thin wooden working area platform, that is kept in the trunk, but snaps-in-place onto the rear rack.
 Such a simple thing, but has become very handy.

 I have a lot of quality backpacking camping gear, and might consider selling all of it cheaply with the sidecar rig, if you are the camping type.
 Very handy at Rallies, or in the woods...
 (INCLUDES a 12 volt electric blender!).